shota-tsuji/lab/list.md

 - High performance conjugate gradient solver on multi-gpu clusters using hypergraph partitioning
 - SPARSKIT: a basic tool kit for sparse matrix computations - Version 2
 ### cited
-- Performance analysis and optimization for SpMV on GPU using probabilistic modeling
+- Performance analysis and optimization for SpMV on GPU using probabilistic modeling[2015]
-- Optimization of sparse matrix-vector multiplication for CRS format on NVIDIA Kepler architecture GPUs
+- Optimization of sparse matrix-vector multiplication for CRS format on NVIDIA Kepler architecture GPUs[2013]
-- Automatic tuning of sparse matrix-vector multiplication for CRS format on GPUs
+- Automatic tuning of sparse matrix-vector multiplication for CRS format on GPUs[2012]
-- Accurate cross‒architecture performance modeling for sparse matrix‒vector multiplication (SpMV) on GPUs
+- Accurate cross‒architecture performance modeling for sparse matrix‒vector multiplication (SpMV) on GPUs[2015]
-- Sparse matrix-vector multiplication on GPGPUs
+- Sparse matrix-vector multiplication on GPGPUs[2017]
-- The DynB Sparse Matrix Format Using Variable Sized 2D Blocks for Efficient Sparse Matrix Vector Multiplications with General Matrix Structures
+- The DynB Sparse Matrix Format Using Variable Sized 2D Blocks for Efficient Sparse Matrix Vector Multiplications with General Matrix Structures[2017]
-- Multi-GPU implementation and performance optimization for CSR-based sparse matrix-vector multiplication
+- Multi-GPU implementation and performance optimization for CSR-based sparse matrix-vector multiplication[2017]
-- Performance Optimization for SpMV on Multi-GPU Systems Using Threads and Multiple Streams
+- Performance Optimization for SpMV on Multi-GPU Systems Using Threads and Multiple Streams[2016]

 ## Performance analysis and optimization for SpMV on GPU using probabilistic modeling(not read)
 - Implementing Sparse Matrix-Vector Multiplication on Throughput-Oriented Processors